chinnucsk/besc/README.md

 ]}
 ```

-The default configuration point to a StatsD server at `127.0.0.1` listening on port `3344` this can be changed however:
+The default configuration points to a StatsD server at `127.0.0.1` listening on port `3344` this can be changed however:
 * Override the configuration using `application:set_env` and friends:

     ```erlang
     application:set_env(besc, host, "10.20.30.40"),
     application:set_env(besc, port, 1259),
     application:start(besc).
     ```

 * When building your own supervision tree:
     ```erlang
     besc:start_link(Hostname, PortNum)